murgia/project1/README.md

 THINGS TO WORK ON:

 Ideally there would be a lot more questions in the decks as well as categories to choose from.
 I would also like to add some functionality where the answers did not have to be the exact spelling.
 There are some answers where a plural would be valid or adding a the would be grammatically correct but the answer will only accept what is typed in the object letter for letter.
 I would also like to add a feature that is a sort of timer or counter where it can evaluate what level you have reached.

+// yeah you could code different levels of leniency.
+I would recommend using something like regular expressions.